 What is HETN?

-- Our primary aim is to create awareness of Hidden Hunger (Type B Malnutrition)
+- Our primary aim was to create awareness of Hidden Hunger (Type B Malnutrition)

-- Our methods include advocacy, education, networking and research
+- Our methods included advocacy, education, networking and research

-- HETN’s approach is based on numerous scientific studies that demonstrate the importance of good nutrition in the prevention and management of chronic disease.
+- HETN’s approach was based on numerous scientific studies that demonstrated the importance of good nutrition in the prevention and management of chronic disease.

-- HETN has benefited several thousand people in South Africa by partnering with NGOs in the field, in an attempt to ensure that their nutritional interventions are appropriate and cost effective
+- HETN benefited several thousand people in South Africa by partnering with NGOs in the field, in an attempt to ensure that their nutritional interventions were appropriate and cost effective

 Society of St Vincent de Paul (SSVP) - Crèche Feeding